Team217/FRC-217-Libraries/README.md

   - converts between encoder ticks and either angles or distances
 - `Num`
   - numerical operations, such as `deadband()` and `isWithinRange()`
-- `Accel`
-  - applies acceleration to a value
 - `Logger`
   - logs data
 - `ctre.WPI_TalonSRX`